 Cave tour alert: Tours of the restored, 1860s champagne cellars are available daily — sometimes led by “the Count” himself.
 Or just warm yourself by the fire in a tasting room filled with historic artifacts.

 This monastically styled, picturesque Sonoma Valley winery can be counted on for fine scenery outside, and holiday decor inside.
 The tasting room is well stocked with wine-related gifts, and there’s a gourmet deli for lunching outside on Sonoma County’s warmer winter days.

-Holiday favorites include Gewürztraminer, late-harvest Riesling and Cinq Cépages Bordeaux-styled blend.
+Holiday favorites include Gewürztraminer, late-harvest Riesling, and Cinq Cépages Bordeaux-styled blend.

-A curl of smoke above this Dry Creek Valley winery makes it a welcome sight on dark winter days, when it appear out of the gloom like a mountain lodge.
+A curl of smoke above this Dry Creek Valley winery makes it a welcome sight on dark winter days, when it appears out of the gloom like a mountain lodge.
 Cozy up to a pour of Zinfandel or Cabernet Sauvignon by the stone hearth at this warmly lit, redwood-paneled tasting room, or sit down under a candelabra in the barrel room.

 This one’s on the list as much for the gift-shopping angle as the wines: Famed director Francis Coppola is said to personally ponder over and approve — if not downright invent — every item of merchandise for sale in the tasting room.

 It’s a sprawling chateau-cum-film museum, displaying highlights from the director’s career, as well as a wide variety of wines for every taste, from Sofia sparkling wine for holiday toasting, to some serious Russian River Valley Pinot Noir.

 A Sonoma County favorite of sparkling wine is sparkling like never before, thanks to a recent remodel.